pyston/pyston_v1/docs/INSTALLING.md

 ### gold

-gold is highly recommended as a faster linker.
-Pyston contains build-system support for automatically using gold if available.  gold may already be installed on your system; you can check by typing `which gold`.
+gold is highly recommended as a faster linker, and Pyston contains build-system support for automatically using gold if available.  gold may already be installed on your system; you can check by typing `which gold`.
 If it's not installed already:

 ```
 cd ~/pyston_deps